Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 """Best-effort cleanup of partial uploads after a batch failure.

-Called when a multi-size generation partially fails — some images
+When a multi-size generation partially fails — some images uploaded

-were uploaded before the error, and those orphaned assets should
+before the error, the rest not — those orphaned uploads should be removed.

 """